Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

     return True
 ```

-'permissions' has three parameters:
+`permissions` has three parameters:

 * payload: token_info passed via the endpoint
 * access_role: the required access role to run the endpoint code after this checks
 * logout: set by default to False

-Again, straight forward, verifies payload and if logout is True, which means it is called via the logout endpoint,
+Again, straight forward, verifies payload and if logout is `True`, which means it is called via the logout endpoint,
-then revoke the token via 'revoke_auth_token'
+then revoke the token via `revoke_auth_token`

 >Append the code to auth/core.py